-A new modular seating system with a focus on versatility, customization, colour, and material research.
+A new modular outdoor sofa system with a focus on versatility, customization, colour, and material research.

 Sofas, central and end elements, chaise longue and ottomans all come in a huge variety of shapes and sizes that lend themselves to being arranged in an outdoor space according to personal taste thanks to the exceptional versatility of the modular components and the availability of a vast rage of covers and finishes.

 Because it is so versatile, Ribes can also be reconfigured over time by adding new elements as well as altering the functional use of existing ones.
 By substituting, adding or varying the position of the back and arm, a sommier can turn into a vis-à-vis sofa, a sofa become an island and a corner seating plan transform into a comfortable bed.